Aspire94/MarkovChain/README.md

 ### Prerequisites

-You will need these node.js modules if you only copy the index.js and data.html
+You will need node.js installed (and these node.js modules if you only copy html and js file).

 ```
 npm install --save markov-strings and npm install say